NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 Inside the container, use the following script to run inference.
  Make sure the downloaded and preprocessed dataset is located at `<DATA_DIR>/LibriSpeech` on the host (see Step 3), which corresponds to `/datasets/LibriSpeech` inside the container.
-A pretrained model checkpoint can be downloaded from `NGC model repository`[https://ngc.nvidia.com/catalog/models/nvidia:jasperpyt_fp16].
+A pretrained model checkpoint can be downloaded from [NGC model repository](https://ngc.nvidia.com/catalog/models/nvidia:jasperpyt_fp16).

 ```bash
 bash scripts/inference.sh [OPTIONS]
 ```
-By default this will use full precision, a batch size of 64 and run on a single GPU.
+By default this will use single precision, a batch size of 64 and run on a single GPU.

 More details on available [OPTIONS] can be found in [Parameters](#parameters) and [Inference process](#inference-process).